 The student-organization is split between technical, admin, and capstone teams.
 Technical teams are responsible for the hands-on work with the truck while admin helps the organization function outside of the technical aspect.
 Alongside the registered student organization of E-Truck are the Capstone teams.

-The Controls and Electrical team specializes in modeling the control systems of the truck, using the modeling tool Simulink.
-They spend most of their time modeling the high and low voltage parts of the truck as well as what the controller will send to the drivetrain.
+The Controls team specializes in modeling the control systems of the truck, using the modeling tool Simulink.
+Every component within the truck is constantly inputting and outputting some sort of data to be used elsewhere, including battery temperature and wheel rotation speeds.
+This is where the Controls come in.
+They spend most of their time modeling what the many controllers inside the truck will communicate to one another.

 Our Systems team is the backbone of our projects, connecting all teams for smooth development and management.
 Using model-based systems engineering (MBSE) and SysML, they analyze and represent the truck's intricate systems, from electrical to mechanical.
 Their goal?
 Transforming visions into practical blueprints with various diagrams, guiding our technical teams forward.

 The Electrical Team is responsible for designing and building the wiring for each component of the truck.
-They work with the other subteams to connect each of their components together and to power.
+They work with the other subteams to connect each of their components together and to figure out how power is distributed from the battery or charger.

 The Human Resources (HR) team creates a harmonious and efficient environment for E-Truck members.
 The team resolves internal disputes by acting as a mediator and finding amicable solutions.
 When leadership changes occur, leadership transition documentation is updated as necessary to provide clarity on roles and responsibilities to incoming leaders.
 Ultimately, HR represents the student body, amplifies student voices, and contributes to a vibrant and inclusive community within E-Truck.